Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Prayaanti Kaalabhairava-Amghri-Sannidhim Naraa Dhruvam ||9||

-Before the verses, it's essential to understand who Kalabhairava baba is.
+Before entering the verses, it helps to be clear about who Kalabhairava is.

 Verse 1